Without Franco, what to do with the colossal Valle de los Caídos?

 24 October 2019

 After many twists, the Spanish justice has indeed authorized the exhumation of the body of the dictator Franco.
-Promised by Socialist Prime Minister Pedro Sanchez, it took place at the end of the morning.
+Promised by Socialist Prime Minister Pedro Sanchez, it took place at the end of this morning.

 The embalmed remains of the dictator came out of the imposing basilica carved in the rock of the mausoleum.
-The coffin was worn by eight members of his family including his great-grandson Louis de Bourbon, distant cousin of the Spanish king Felipe VI and considered by the Legitimists as the pretender to the throne of France.
+The coffin was worn by eight members of his family including his great-grandson Louis de Bourbon, a distant cousin of the Spanish king Felipe VI and considered by the Legitimists (French royalists) as the pretender to the throne of France.

 The former anti-corruption judge, an ephemeral MEP from the Podemos party, believes that no change to this place “with a clear fascist identity” could pay homage to all the fighters of the civil war.

 But it is far from being the first time that the future of Valle de los Caídos is in suspense.
-In 2011, a commission of experts mandated by the Zapatero government recommended to “resignify” the site by adding a permanent exhibition on its history, that of the victims who are buried there and political prisoners who participated in its construction. .
+In 2011, a commission of experts mandated by the Zapatero government recommended to “resignify” the site by adding a permanent exhibition on its history, that of the victims who are buried there and of the political prisoners who participated in its construction.

 But the Socialists were expelled from power at the end of 2011 and their successors of the Popular Party (PP), who consider that to tackle the remnants of Francoism is to reopen the wounds of the past, have chosen to ignore this report.

 “This is one of the great mistakes of the right,” says Christophe Barret author of the book The War of Catalonia (Cerf editions), for whom the region’s separatists use this memory to try to secede.
 Back in business in 2018, with Pedro Sanchez at their head, the Socialists had made the exhumation of the dictator a priority indicating to want to give a new meaning to the mausoleum so that it is no longer a place of praise for Francoism, but without giving more details.